Tsion-Zeleke/Ersilia_Model_eos30gr_Validation/README.md

-# model-validation-example
+# model-validation-eos30gr-and-eos9tyg
-This is an example of the model validation repository for the Outreachy contributors 2024
+This is a model validation repository for the Outreachy contributors 2024.

 ## Repository organisation
 The repository is organised in folders: